Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 And then think about where you stand in relation to the election.
 If you were a mayor, you might want to think about how you deploy your police on Election Day to prevent the intervention of outsiders with bad intent.
 If you are a law enforcement officer, think about how the primacy of your mission to protect the vote, the most fundamental right we have in this country.
 If you're a member of the military chain of command, you should pause to remember that you have an obligation to disobey unlawful orders and think about ways in which you might be misused during the course of an election.

 If you're a civil servant, we need you more than ever, I think, to say "no" to the wrong thing, to do the right thing, when you're asked to do the wrong thing.
 You go down the list.
 There are a lot of people who have an influence over, broadly speaking, this moment of transition in this country between one presidential administration and another.
 And it may be a second term for Trump.
-I certainly don't rule out that he could be re-elected legitimately.
+I certainly don't rule out that he could be reelected legitimately.
 But we have to make sure that the vote is counted, that all the votes are counted and that the election is decided by the voters and not by some other machinations.

 Lauren Krenzel and Seth Kelley produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.